If you turn on HGTV, you’ll see show after show of seemingly average people flipping houses and making huge profits.

 Find the Right Real Estate Partners

-When flipping properties you will want to work with the same real estate professional that do a great job and give you a discount for the repeat business.
+When flipping properties, you will want to work with the same real estate professional that does a great job and give you a discount for repeat business.

-- General contractor: Unless you’re an experienced general contractor you will need a GC to help oversea the repairs and updates to be done on your properties.
+- General contractor: Unless you’re an experienced general contractor, you will need a GC to help oversee the repairs and updates to be done on your properties.
 Hiring a professional is the best way to ensure everything runs smoothly and on time.

 - Landscaper: Distressed properties usually have terrible curb appeal and are in dire need of landscaping.
 Having a good landscaper on call is important to maximizing your ROI.

 - Painter: Most of these properties will need a fresh paint job.
 There is no quicker way to making a home look great again than a good paint job.

 - Architect: In some cases, you may need to take on larger projects that involve removing walls or adding a room.
 An architect can help you redesign the layout and provide blueprints for construction.